-Due to oral doxycycline's virtually complete absorption, side effects to the lower bowel, particularly diarrhea, have been infrequent.
-The following adverse reactions have been observed in patients receiving tetracyclines.
+Due to oral doxycycline's virtually complete absorption, side effects of the lower bowel, particularly diarrhea, have been infrequent.
+The following adverse reactions have been observed in patients receiving tetracyclines:

-Gastrointestinal

-Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region, and pancreatitis.
-Hepatotoxicity has been reported.
+Gastrointestinal: anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, inflammatory lesions (with monilial overgrowth) in the anogenital region, and pancreatitis.
+Hepatotoxicity has been reported rarely.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
-Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline class.
-Most of these patients took medications immediately before going to bed (See DOSAGE AND ADMINISTRATION).
+Superficial discoloration of the adult permanent dentition, reversible upon drug discontinuation and professional dental cleaning has been reported.
+Permanent tooth discoloration and enamel hypoplasia may occur with drugs of the tetracycline class when used during tooth development.
+(See WARNINGS.)
+Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of the drugs in the tetracycline class.
+Most of these patients took medications immediately before going to bed.
+(See DOSAGE AND ADMINISTRATION.)

-Skin

-Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
+Skin: toxic epidermal necrolysis, Stevens-Johnson syndrome, erythema multiforme, skin hyperpigmentation, maculopapular and erythematous rashes.
 Exfoliative dermatitis has been reported but is uncommon.
-Photosensitivity is discussed above (See WARNINGS).
+Photosensitivity is discussed above.
+(See WARNINGS.)

-Renal Toxicity

-Rise in BUN has been reported and is apparently dose related (See WARNINGS).
+Renal toxicity: Rise in BUN has been reported and is apparently dose related.
+(See WARNINGS.)

-Hypersensitivity Reactions

-Urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, and exacerbation of systemic lupus erythematosus.
+Immune: Hypersensitivity reactions including urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, exacerbation of systemic lupus erythematosus, drug reaction with eosinophilia and systemic symptoms (DRESS), and Jarisch-Herxheimer reaction has been reported in the setting of spirochete infections treated with doxycycline.

-Blood

-Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported with tetracyclines.
+Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported.